davesnx/styled-ppx/documents/atomic-css-ordering.md

 user code for the `styles=` JSX prop on both platforms — invoked from `ppx.re:628` on melange).
-Both can migrate to the `CSS.className` / `CSS.styles` accessors, which exist in every shipped runtime, so the migration is compatible in both directions and needs no flag day:
+Both can migrate to the `CSS.className` / `CSS.styles` accessors, which exist in every shipped runtime, so the migration is compatible in both directions and needs no flag day.
+Status:

-1. server-reason-react PR: `styles_attribute.ml` emits `CSS.className` /
-   `CSS.styles` (user-scope identifiers, like it already does for `ReactDOM.Style.combine`).
-Works with all existing styled-ppx versions.
+1. **Done** — the `styles=` expansion is vendored (`Styles_prop.ml`) and emits accessors; server-reason-react's own copy is patched on the local pin (branch `styles-attribute-accessors`, to be upstreamed — its `~preprocess_impl` runs before ours on native, so sealing cannot ship to users until that lands in a release and the opam bound is bumped).
-2. styled-ppx: `generate.re` swaps its own `fst`/`snd` for the accessors.
+2. **Done** — `generate.re` and `Css_to_runtime.re` use the accessors;
-3. Later: bump the pin, add a `server-reason-react >= <next>` bound, add an `.mli` sealing `styles`.
-From then on A vs B is an internal, reversible choice.
+   dev-mode codegen calls `CSS.make_labeled`, production `CSS.make`.
+3. **Done** — `CSS.mli` (melange + native) makes `styles` abstract.
+The
+   full build and test suite pass against the sealed interface, so the representation is now internal and the phase-2 change is non-breaking.

+Measurement (option B key cost, `demo/melange`, 53 atom references):
++14 bytes/atom raw, +0.18% gzipped bundle.
+The demo is small; confirm on a real app before final commitment, but the expectation stands: **B wins**.

 Recommendation: treat property-keyed atoms + conflict-resolving `merge` as **phase 2**, independent of buckets.
-Steps 1–2 are riskless prep and ship with phase 1; the A-vs-B decision waits for the bundle-size measurement (expectation: B wins unless the number is surprising).
+All prep is landed; what remains is the bundle-class decision below, longhand conflict groups, and the merge implementation itself.

 ### Open problem: bundle classes (blocking for phase 2)